tomtomsou1996-glitch/tamagotchi-p1-web/README.md

 ## Why?

 - This is a good project to learn about WebAssembly in JavaScript with.
-- While there are Tamagotchi P1 emulators for real hardware (and learn a lot by [reading](https://github.com/ericlewis/playdate-tamagotchi) [their](https://github.com/GaryZ88/ArduinoGotchi) [code](https://github.com/GMMan/flipperzero-tamagotch-p1), thanks!), I didn't find any web-based options.
+- While there are Tamagotchi P1 emulators for real hardware (and I learned a lot by [reading](https://github.com/ericlewis/playdate-tamagotchi) [their](https://github.com/GaryZ88/ArduinoGotchi) [code](https://github.com/GMMan/flipperzero-tamagotch-p1), thanks!), I didn't find any web-based options.

 ![Screencast](static/initial.gif?raw=true)